-A: The Minecraft Education app will be available in the Microsoft Store.
-We are targeting early 2023 for this availability.
+A: The Minecraft Education app is now available in the Microsoft Store.
 The app will be available in both locations to give customers time to adapt to the new Windows Store deployment model and its associated tools.

 Q: What will happen to the Minecraft Education app (Store for Education version) that was already deployed through Intune, will it get further app updates after the Store for Education is retired?